 IMPORTANT Remember to add a seam allowance to each fabric piece.

 What is a seam allowance?

-A seam allowance is the area between the raw fabric edge and the stitching line on the pieces of material being sewn together.
+A seam allowance is an area between the raw fabric edge and the stitching line on the pieces of material being sewn together.

 Okay.
 Let’s get started!
 Below are the materials you will need.
-(Affiliate links in blue)
+(Affiliate links are underlined)

 All supplies are not in the photo above, so be sure to read the list below.
-Affiliate links in blue.
+(Affiliate links are underlined.)

 Where To Buy Supplies

 Below is a list of my favorite places for fabric and sewing supplies.
 Affiliate links included.

 Online and Storefront